bunda3d/abbr-gutenberg-wp/README.md

 1.)
 Download the 2 files named format-html-tag-abbr.js and format-html-tag-abbr.php </br>
 2.)
 Add them to a folder on your computer, name the folder whatever (try "abbr-tag-gutenberg-wp-plugin" if you want to be really descriptive). </br>
 3.)
 Zip the folder. </br>
 4.)
-Upload to your Wordpress installation, install, activate. </br>
+Upload to your Wordpress installation's Plugin Page, by clicking the "Add New" button.
+Install, activate. </br>
 5.)
 You should now have a button labeled "Abbreviation" in your Gutenberg toolbar. </br>

 TRY IT OUT:  </br>